 "The cars all stopped ...
 I don't want to hurt anyone's feelings but for the protection of future Presidents, they (the Secret Service) should be trained to take off when a shot is fired."

-On the 22nd November, 1963, Greer was assigned to drive the presidential car in the motorcade.
+On November 22, 1963, Greer was assigned to drive the presidential car in the motorcade.

 Greer later denied he had stopped the car.

-He said "I heard this noise.
+He said, "I heard this noise.
 And I thought that is what it was.
 And then I heard it again.
 And I glanced over my shoulder.
 And I saw Governor Connally like he was starting to fall.
 Then I realized there was something wrong.
 I tramped on the accelerator, and at the same time Mr. Kellerman said to me, 'Get out of here fast.'
 And I cannot remember even the other shots or noises that was.
 I cannot quite remember any more.
-I did not see anything happen behind me any more, because I was occupied with getting away."
+I did not see anything happen to me anymore, because I was occupied with getting away."

 His son, Richard Greer, was interviewed in 1991 and added to the conspiracy theory.
 When asked, "What did your father think of JFK?"
 Richard responded: "Well, we're Methodists... and JFK was Catholic...”